ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: caption="Example 16.
 Confirming names for properties in `ibmcloud dev create`." caption-side="bottom"}

-Should you copy and paste that link given at the end of the output you received as a result of using the command, you will
+Should you copy and paste that link given at the end of the output you received as a result of using the `ibmcloud dev create` command, you will
-be able to access your CD Toolchain, but you can also do that from the console later, in case you missed capturing the link.
+be able to access your CD Toolchain.
+But, you can also access that from the console later, in case you missed capturing the link.
 Further information follows, as the process continues, as shown in Example 17, where application entries have been created
-online, and a directory with the scaffolded sample code has been created.
+online, and a directory with the sample code has been created.

 ```
 Cloning repository